bruienne/autonbi/Readme.markdown

 To invoke AutoNBI in automatic mode and add the Python framework:

-  `sudo ./AutoNBI -s ~/InstallESD.dmg -d /Users/admin/BuildRoot -n Yosemite-10.10.2 -a --enable-python`
+  `sudo ./AutoNBI -s ~/InstallESD.dmg -d /Users/admin/BuildRoot -n Yosemite-10.10.2 -a --add-python`